serjek/haxe-react/doc/compilation-flags.md

 #### Runtime errors for `null` nodes

-`ReactNode` adds a runtime error when a node ends up with a `null` value, which is usually due to an extern component not resolving to its real value.
+`ReactType` adds a runtime error when a node ends up with a `null` value, which is usually due to an extern component not resolving to its real value.

 ## `-D react_global`